Zantier/Borderlands1MouseSensitivity/README.md

 # Borderlands 1 Mouse Sensitivity

+## Warning!

+Do **not** use this for the time being.

+The contents of the profile.bin file change drastically based on other settings, so this project needs a lot of work.

+## Description
 Change the mouse sensitivity to values not possible from the in-game menu.

 Place set_mouse_sensitivity.py in your Borderlands save location,